Mauricio came to Canada from Colombia in 1991 armed only with a high school diploma and zero English.

 2009: Founded the Canadian Hispanic Business Alliance (formerly known as Association).

-MEDIA - selected list
+MEDIA - sample only

 “The community’s significance has also benefited from several recent Free Trade Agreements between Canada and Latin American countries, as well as the 2015 PanAm Games to be held in Toronto, and the Canadian Hispanic Business Association’s 10 Most Influential Hispanic Canadians, an annual awards program that has been held since 2007”.
 National Post